Nynuphar/IDEAL-doc/docs/source/users.rst

 The IDEAL Superuser is a local administrator.

-The main responsibility of a Superuser is to approve new studies and new user accounts, and equally invite new users.
+The main responsibility of a Superuser is to approve new studies and new user accounts and equally invite new users.

 Although able to approve and create a new study, the Superuser does not have direct access to the patient information of a study.
-Therefore, they are not able to import a study patient list.
+Therefore, the Superuser is not able to import a study patient list.
 Equally, the Superuser is not able to do the IDEAL linkage between the patients in the carecenter/study and is not able to export any patient related files.

 Manager
 =========